 Top Tips for Travelling with Small Children and Babies

-- Remember to pack snacks, treats and any added extras in case your face delays
+- Remember to pack snacks, treats and any added extras in case you face delays.

-- Remember to pack enough Nappies, nappy wipes, hand sanitizer and nappy bags.
-A good tip is to have a changing kit at the ready in the seat pocket in front of you so you can quickly nab it and go
+- Remember to pack enough nappies, wipes, hand sanitizer, and nappy bags.
+A good tip is to have a changing kit at the ready in the seat pocket in front of you so you can quickly grab it and go.